-Network Function Virtualization (NFV) is the concept of being able to programmatically add/modify the functionality of a network.
-You can think of NFVs as virtual appliances that you program into a network to inject various services into the network.
-Some of the primitive NFV concepts rely on static capabilities such as firewall’ing, NAT’ing, DHCP and static route/path selection.
-The network admin can push these capabilities onto the physical appliances implementing the NFV within a SDN (Software Defined Network) architecture.
-These rudimentary NFV concepts are valuable for managing and configuring the network, both within a data-center network, as well as for WAN networks.
+Network Function Virtualization (NFV) is the concept of being able to programmatically enhance/modify the functionality of a network.
+You can think of NFVs as virtual appliances that you program into a network to inject various services.
+Some of the primitive NFV concepts rely on static capabilities such as firewalling, NATing, DHCP and static route/path selection.
+The network admin can push these capabilities onto the physical appliances implementing the NFV within an SDN (Software Defined Network) architecture.
+These rudimentary NFV concepts are valuable for managing and configuring the network, both within a data center, as well as for external WAN networks.

-One crucial difference between data-centers and WAN networks is the fact that in data-centers the connectivity within the data-center is hardly the bottle-neck.
-Unless the LAN network is misconfigured the virtual and real appliances within the data-center have access to practically unlimited connectivity between them.
-However, for Wide Area Networks, i.e. for the IP pipe that is connecting the office to the cloud, is almost always limited and therefore creates a performance bottleneck for the services.
-This performance bottleneck being connectivity is drastically different than the Local Area Network (LAN) within the data-centers, and therefore, requires a different perspective on the NFVs that can address the performance bottleneck.
+One crucial difference between data centers and WAN networks is the fact that in data centers the connectivity within the data center is rarely the bottleneck.
+Unless the LAN network is misconfigured, the virtual and real appliances within the data center have access to practically unlimited connectivity between them.
+However, for Wide Area Networks, i.e. for the IP pipe that connects the office to the cloud, the situation is very different.
+Here, the connectivity is almost always limited and therefore often creates a performance bottleneck for the services.
+This WAN performance bottleneck is drastically different than the Local Area Network (LAN) within the data centers, and therefore, requires a different perspective on the NFVs that can address this issue.

-Bringing together sophisticated and algorithmically complex NFVs, in a user-friendly graphical user interface is where the software defined networking shines.
-Depending on the application portfolio (potentially changing over time, even during the day) and WAN transport characteristics (again, changing over time, even during the day), a set of NFVs that can work around networking problems, prioritizing and switching transports in real-time, can bring together a branch office WAN network that has built-in resiliency and per flow performance optimization.
+Bringing together sophisticated and algorithmically complex NFVs in a user-friendly graphical user interface is where software defined networking shines.
+Depending on the application portfolio (potentially changing over time, even during the day) and WAN transport characteristics (again, changing over time, even during the day), a set of NFVs that can work around networking problems, prioritizing and switching transports in real time, can bring together a branch office WAN network that has built-in resiliency and per-flow performance optimization.